 My teaching and writing investigate and analyze the intersections of civic engagement and digital media.
 I am interested in community-based digital storytelling, particularly in urban settings.

 I am currently working on a multimedia documentary project that tells the stories of four juvenile lifers, people who are serving life without parole for crimes they were convicted of when they were under 18.
 Pennsylvania currently has more juvenile lifers – about 500 – than any state in the country.
 There are currently some than 2,500 juvenile lifers in the United States.
 In every other country in the world combined there are 0.

-The collaborative project combines methods and ideas from oral history, development communication and counterpublics research to create a site aimed at disrupting traditional narratives of incarceration.
+The collaborative project combines methods and ideas from oral history, public sphere and counterpublics research to create a site aimed at disrupting traditional narratives of incarceration.